0n0w1c/IR3_Assets_assembling_machines/readme.md

 # IR3 Assets: assembling machines

-Rekins the assembling machines to use IR3 graphical assets, if installed.
+Reskins the assembling machines to use IR3 graphical assets, if installed.

 *Requires the manual installation of the Industrial Revolution 3 Asset Packs!*